alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 [Source](http://www.phdcomics.com/comics/archive.php/archive.php?comicid=1162)
 {: .centered }

-So, if it's so bad, why was choosing not to go to grad school such a hard decision?
+So, if it's so bad, why is choosing not to go to grad school such a hard decision?

-Despite all the struggle I went through, I did believe in the work I was doing.
 Some people care deeply about research.
 They care about research enough to accept the hardships that comes with it.
+I can see where they're coming from.
+There's something profoundly beautiful in the pursuit of knowledge for it's own sake, in searching for answers only because we know we don't know everything.
+I don't have the words to express it properly.

-There's an old saying: if you could be happy anywhere else, don't go into academia.
+There's an old saying: if you
+could be happy anywhere else, don't go into academia.
 Some people can't be happy anywhere else.
 It is what it is.